This Dutch-based Usenet newsgroup provider is a hidden gem and quite possibly the best European Usenet provider you may have never heard of.

-With Eweka you get a lot of Usenet for your money, especially if you pay in advance to take advantage of their current special offer.
+You get a lot of Usenet for your money, including unlimited speeds and downloads, especially if you lock in a long-term plan to take advantage of their current special offer.

-Aside from the few minor irritations we noted, our Eweka review revealed a very solid service that is great value for money.
+Aside from the few minor irritations we noted, our Eweka review revealed a very solid service that's great value for the money.

 Anyone looking for a European Usenet provider should give Eweka serious consideration.
 Why not take out a risk-free 7-day trial account and give them a try?